AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 In some situations, imputation thresholds are not met and markers cannot be imputed.
 To overcome this, |ai| offers two distint solutions: To run GeneProbs or to apply a hidden Markov model.

 The standard solution is to run **GeneProbForAlphaImpute** inside each ``IterateGeneProb/GeneProbX`` folder.
-Once |ai| has finished, it has to be run with ``RestartOption`` set to ``4`` in order to summarise genotype probabilities and impute missing genotypes.
+Once |ai| has finished, it has to be run with ``RestartOption`` set to ``4`` in order to summarise genotype probabilities (see section `Summarise Results`_ for more information) and impute missing genotypes.
 Genotypes are imputed if probabilities from GeneProb meet certain thresholds.

 A more sophisticated approach is to impute the missing genotypes with a hidden Markov model.
 To use the Markov model after the imputation process, ``HMMOption`` has to be set to ``Yes`` and ``RestartOption`` to ``3``.
 The hidden Markov model is controlled by the five parameters in option ``HmmParameters``.
 These five parameters are referred to (in order):